lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

  ___ |*dataHF* | can be sorted by health factor type to see more detail on what happens in any one health factor type.*
  ___ |*dataMeas* | can be sorted by measurement type to see more detail on what happens in any one measurement type.*

 ## To create a fresh data UI file, go through Steps #3-5.
 We will show you the steps but you already have a fresh data UI file.

 ### 3. Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel.
+- If you do not have a data_ui file or need a newly updated one, copy the file in the Master_DataUI folder.
+This has a master data_UI file that has already been pre-selected for your facility/station.

+- Click on the data_ui file.
+This will show a preview in your Explorer or Edge browser window.

+- Click on "Edit Workbook" dropdown at the top and then, "Edit in Excel."

 ### 4. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.

+- This data_ui file has already been specified for your facility/station.

 - You can sort by Clinic Name, Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and Default Provider.